 Other types of ad format are sponsored Geofilters and Lenses.
 The Geofilters are filters available to users in locations chosen by the advertisers.
 For example, while rinding an Uber you have access personalised filters on Snapchat.

 Lenses allow users to play with the ad and create videos and selfies.
-An example would be Coca Cola and their Caribbean Carnival lenses which were part of their That is Gold Campaign on Snapchat.
+An example would be Coca Cola and their Caribbean Carnival lenses which were part of their That is Gold Campaign.

-More to come from Snapchat in the following months.
 We are living in truly exciting times for paid online.
-Until Snapchat releases more on the new advertising opportunities, have patience and happy targeting!
+Until they release more on the new advertising opportunities, have patience and happy targeting!